logo

 Image without caption

-According to our experiences, 2 retries are usually enough.
-In the test report, you can check if a test case only passed during the retrial period as the the error is displayed but the test passed (green):
+According to our experiences, one retry is usually enough.
+In the test report, you can check if a test case only passed during the retrial period, as the error is displayed but the test passed (green):

 Image without caption